 Causes of Teen Trauma Disorders

-You might know exactly what caused your child’s trauma or you may just have a suspicion that something has happened to them.
+You might know exactly what caused your child’s trauma, or you may just have a suspicion that something has happened to them.
 Ascend can help you find out exactly what’s going on in their life and what might be affecting your teen in a negative way.
-Through our adolescent trauma treatment program, your teen can begin to heal.
+Through our teen trauma program, the entire family system can begin to heal.

 Effects of Teen Trauma Disorder

 Trauma can have both physical and mental effects that may start in the short term, but when left untreated, can have long-term consequences.
-Some adolescents carry these issues with them for decades, making it difficult for them to make and keep friends, hold down jobs, and generally fit in with society.
+Some adolescents carry these issues with them for decades, making it difficult for them to form and maintain friendships, hold down jobs, and generally fit in with society.

 The mental effects of trauma can include the following: